Theoretical Basis for a Solution to the Cosmological Constant Problem: The current situation

 \section{The current situation}

-Our vision of the cosmos has changed drastically in the previous decade but it now seems that experimentally we have reached a stable point where new data only comes to confirm current knowledge.
-It is consequently an ideal time to reexamine the basic theoretical assumptions underlying the standard model of cosmology in the light of this fixed experimental background.
+Our vision of the cosmos has changed drastically in the previous decades, but it now seems that, experimentally, we have reached a stable point where new data only come to confirm previous observational findings, despite the fact that those empirical results may not fully agree with current theoretical expectations.
+It is consequently an ideal time to re-examine the basic theoretical assumptions underlying the standard model of cosmology in the light of this fixed experimental background.
 One of the most basic and often implicit assumption that is made is that energy must be positive.
 The mathematical expression of this hypothesis is called the weak energy condition and it states that for every timelike 4-vector $u^\alpha$ we must have

 where $T_{\alpha\beta}$ is the stress-energy tensor.
 There is another more restrictive condition on the values of energy which is called the strong energy condition and which states that for every timelike 4-vector $u^\alpha$